Third-Hand-Research/ur-svg-planner/README.md

 ### Homing

-The robot can move to a Home position at various moments, for example if you have a mark at known coordinates on your work surface, you can use it to align a tool or verify that it is properly aligned and at the correct height, when using a magic arm to hold a tool.
+The robot can move to a Home position at various moments, for example if you have a mark at known coordinates on your work surface, you can use it to align a tool or verify that it is properly aligned and at the correct height, when using a magic arm to hold a tool for example.

-`homeAtStart` go home on program start (default `true`)
+`homeOnStart` go home on program start (default `true`)
-`homeAtEnd` go home on program end (default `true`)
+`homeOnEnd` go home on program end (default `true`)
 `homeAfterEveryPath` go home after every path processed (default `false`)
 `homeX` home X coordinate, meter (default: `0.0`)
 `homeY` home Y coordinate, meter (default: `0.0`)